 Jan Jan Maran is a first generation Kachin-American student majoring in Global Affairs at George Mason University (GMU).
 She is involved in her D.C.-based Burmese Church community and is raises awareness on Burma issues and internally displaced persons.
 She serves as the Assistant Secretary for the Kachin Alliance, co-lead of the Burma Committee for STAND: The Student-Led Movement to End Mass Atrocities, and is the founder and president of the GMU STAND chapter at her school.

 Nonnel Galaviz-Johnson, whose biography is in the Steering Committee section, is the lead organizer for Florida.

 Florida Co-Lead Organizer

 Maria Andrea Avendano, based in Miami, is a graduate of Florida Gulf Coast University.
-She moved to the U.S. from Columbia four years ago, and her experience in Columbia helped form her curiosity about cultural differences and experiences.
+She moved to the U.S. from Colombia four years ago, and her experience in Colombia helped form her curiosity about cultural differences and experiences.
 She organizes with Florida Student Power Network and is involved with a local coalition of workers and Pace Center for Girls.